malyovanik/LearnAndGrow/README.md

 # LearnAndGrow
-The main idea is create vocabulary application for learning foreign words which you add alone.
+The main idea is to create a vocabulary application for learning foreign words which you add alone.